-This delicious blackberry sangria recipe uses red wine, muddled blackberries, and fresh lemons and limes for the perfect summer drink!
+This delicious blackberry sangria recipe uses red wine, muddled blackberries, and blackberry brandy for the perfect summer drink!

 Everybody raise yo’ hands – it’s sangria time again!